cneben/react-maplibre-standalone/README.md

 `react-maplibre-standalone` is a React MapLibre visualization demonstration using local only GIS data with no API-key or dependency on third-party service.
 Repository could be used as a sample for a standalone map visualization application or in an airgapped environment.
 This tutorial is a Work In Progress, see the openned Github issues.

+React integration is a copy of the excellent MapTiler tutorial: https://docs.maptiler.com/react/maplibre-gl-js/how-to-use-maplibre-gl-js/  (MIT, (C) MapTiler)

 Our objective is to build a Maplibre web application with the following features:
   1. A vector OSM layer.
   2. A terrain digital elevation model to view our vector OSM layer in 3D with hill-shading.